Stable Gradients for Stable Learning at Scale in Deep Reinforcement Learning: Beyond the ALE and PQN

 \section{Beyond the ALE and PQN}

 To evaluate the generality of our findings, we extend our analyses.
-Specifically, we: \textit{(i)} apply our proposed methods to PPO~\citep{schulman2017proximal} on the full ALE and on continuous control tasks in Isaac Gym~\citep{makoviychuk2021isaac}; \textit{(ii)} assess the impact of richer convolutional encoders by replacing the standard CNN backbone used in the ALE with the Impala CNN architecture~\citep{espeholt2018impala}; and \textit{(iii)} augment Simba~\citep{lee2025simba} with our proposed techniques and evaluate performance on the DeepMind Control Suite (DMC)~\citep{tassa2018deepmind}.
+Specifically, we: \textit{(i)} apply our proposed methods to PPO~\citep{schulman2017proximal} on the full ALE and on continuous control tasks in Isaac Gym~\citep{makoviychuk2021isaac}; \textit{(ii)} assess the impact of richer convolutional encoders by replacing the standard CNN backbone used in the ALE with the Impala CNN architecture~\citep{espeholt2018impala}; \textit{(iii)} augment Simba~\citep{lee2025simba} with our proposed techniques and evaluate performance on the DeepMind Control Suite (DMC)~\citep{tassa2018deepmind}; and \textit{(iv)} investigate whether our interventions can stabilize and scale a wide range of Q-learning algorithms in challenging offline RL benchmarks~\citep{park2025horizon}.

 \paragraph{PPO with Gradient Interventions.} \autoref{fig:ppo_allTogether} (left) shows that augmenting PPO with the same strategies as in PQN (Layer Normalization by default on PQN, multi-skip residual connections, and Kronecker-factored optimization) significantly boots performance.
 On the ALE benchmark, the augmented PPO outperforms the baseline in 83.64\% of the environments, achieving a median relative improvement of 31.40\%.
 In Isaac Gym's continuous control tasks, including Cartpole and Anymal (\autoref{fig:ppo_allTogether}, right), the baseline PPO collapses as model size increases, while the augmented variant remains stable and achieves superior performance at all depths and widths.